What are the tax benefits of donating to charity?

 Overcrowded Prisons

-The UK has the highest proportion of the population incarcerated than any other country in Western Europe.
+The UK has a higher proportion of the population incarcerated than any other country in Western Europe.
 Moreover, overcrowding in prisons means that the scope…more

 How do Giving is Great Ratings work?